Glossary

 Contracting out

 LGPS members used to be ‘contracted out’.
-This was where members who paid national insurance contributions, contributed towards the basic state pension but not towards the additional state pension known as SERPS or state second pension (S2P) under the old two tier state pension.
+This was where members who paid national insurance contributions, contributed towards the basic state pension, but not towards the additional state pension known as SERPS or state second pension (S2P) under the old two tier state pension.

 Contracting out ended in April 2016 when the new single tier state pension came into force.